doehm/survivoR/README.md

 install.packages("survivoR")
 ```

-Or install from Git for the latest (v0.9.6.1).
-I’m constantly improving
+Or install from Git for the latest (v1.0).
+I’m constantly improving the
-the data sets and the github version is likely to be slightly improved.
+data sets and the github version is likely to be slightly improved.

 ``` r
 devtools::install_github("doehm/survivoR")
 ```

-# Notes

-Some considerable changes to the `challenges` data set are planned.
-Currently it is about 95% complete, mostly ignores Duels, doesn’t
-indicate who actually won the individual reward and who was chosen to
-participate or capture fire challenges.

-Included in the next release:

--   Improved challenges data set
--   More castaway features
--   Castaway images

 # News

-survivoR 0.9.6
+survivoR 1.0

+-   New challenges data sets
+    -   `challenge_results`
--   Data corrections
+    -   `challenge_description`
+-   Gender, race and ethnicity features on `castaways`
-    -   Season 41 tribe name
+-   Complete season 41 data
-    -   Incorrect votes
-    -   Duplicate records in `castaways` and `tribe_mapping`

 # Season 41